axelhahn/ht-manager/Readme.md

 ### Usage

 Copy `built_packages/htman` into a bin directory eg `/usr/bin/` or `~/bin/` to start it without path on any system without PHP installed.
-On Systems with PHP you can deploy `built_packages/htman.php`.
+On Systems with PHP you can deploy `built_packages/htman.php` as single script.
 This is a merged php script that includes all needed files.

 Start `htman -h` to see supported parameters.